 With different design and functionality adjustments, French doors can be adapted to a range of climates.

-In warmer climates with an abundance of heat and sunlight, you should choose energy-efficient glass doors that offer UV protection.
+In warmer climates with abundant heat and sunlight, you should choose energy-efficient glass doors that offer UV protection.
 This will help minimise the transfer of heat and protect your furniture from sun damage.
-You could also incorporate retractable screens or install transoms and sidelights around your French doors.
-This will increase airflow while maintaining your privacy and security.
+You could also incorporate retractable screens or install transoms and sidelights around your French doors, increasing airflow while maintaining your privacy and security.

 In cooler climates, you'll need to ensure that your French doors' frame is properly insulated and use weatherstripping to stop gaps that lead to drafts and heat loss.
 Double-or even triple-pane glass options with low-emissivity coatings will improve insulation overall, helping you retain warmth indoors while it's cold outside.